duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `onHide` *function*

 	This event occurs when a Instant Answer tab is closed i.e. when another tab is selected.

+### The `item` Argument

+Events relevant to specific items pass an `item` to their handler functions.
+This is a reference to the item's data object, rendered in the template.

+An added `item.$html` property references the respective item DOM element as a jQuery object.